manami-project/adb-zeppelin-statistics/README.md

 # adb-zeppelin-statistics

+Stands for _anime database zeppelin statistics_.
 This project contains a notebook for [Apache Zeppelin](https://zeppelin.apache.org).
 You can use this as a start to identify interesting statistics or insights based on the [anime-offline-database](https://github.com/manami-project/anime-offline-database).

 <p align="center">
   <img src="images/zeppelin-notebook.png">
 </p>

-# Usage
+## Usage (using docker)
-## Using docker

 1. Pull and run docker container
 ```